Skip to main content

 Smoking Policy

-In compliance with the Utah Clean Air Act and to preserve and protect our collections, Red Butte Garden is a non-smoking facility.
+In compliance with the Utah Clean Air Act and to preserve and protect our collections, Red Butte Garden and Arboretum is a non-smoking facility.
 Smoking is permitted only in designated areas.
 Thank you for your cooperation.

 Picnic Policy

-Due to limited space and facilities, Red Butte Garden requests that guests adhere to our rules and policies when planning a picnic in the Garden.
+Due to limited space and facilities, Red Butte Garden and Arboretum requests that guests adhere to our rules and policies when planning a picnic in the Garden.
+Please review our full Picnic Policy.

 Animal Policy